A Split-Second: History

-The project was born in 1985 as a solo project of Marc Heyndrickx (under the name Marc Ickx), who self-released the demo-tape "Stained Impressions" with Peter Bonne (later re-named Chrismar Chayell) producing.
+The project was born in 1985 as a solo project of Marc Heyndrickx (under the name Marc Ickx), who self-released the demo-tape "Stained Impressions" with Peter Bonne (later re-named Chrismar Chayell) producing some of the songs.
 Bonne at that time was releasing music as Twilight Ritual together with vocalist Geert Coppens.
-To record the demo, Heyndrickx spent the last of his money on an amp and cassette deck and spent the holidays in the offices of Independent Films.
-Having heard the initial material, Bonne invited Heyndrickx to record more songs in his 4-track studio.
+To record the demo, Ickx spent the last of his money on an amp with double tape deck and spent the holidays in the offices of Independent Films.
+Having heard the initial material, Chayell invited Ickx to record more songs in his 4-track studio.

 Antler records signed the band immediately upon hearing the first demo.
-After signing to Antler Records, A Split-Second made their debut in 1986 with the single "Flesh".
+After signing to Antler Records, A Split-Second made their debut in 1986 with a self-titled mini album featuring a.o. the tracks "Flesh" and "On Command".
+The latter track was included in the compilation album "This Is Electronic Body Music".
 It was followed the next year by the album Ballistic Statues.
-At that time the band was composed by Ickx and electronic musician Philip Vargod (better known for his new-beat/acid-house project Lips Kiss.
-Bonne of course was present as producer and co-author of 4 songs (including hit single "Flesh").

-After a brief tour Philip V. left the band, replaced by Bonne who became an official member and a driving force behind A Split Second.
-With this new line-up the band released another single, "Rigor Mortis", in 1987.